-Back on the West Highland Way, the route soon enters the Garadhban Forest, where there are two options for walkers; the first being an easier walk into Milton of Buchanan, where the road is followed into Balmaha, sitting on the banks of the loch.
-The second option is a more strenuous, but ultimately much more rewarding route, as the climb up Conic Hill gives rise to fabulous views over Loch Lomond.
-Then walk along the east side of Loch Lomond, flirting with the water’s edge along much of the way.
-This is a lovely, low level and relaxed stage as it meanders through pebble beaches.
+Back on the West Highland Way, the route soon enters Garadhban Forest, where there are two options for walkers; the first being an easier walk into Milton of Buchanan, where the road takes you to Balmaha, on the banks of the loch.
+The second option is a more strenuous, but ultimately much more rewarding route, as the climb up Conic Hill proffers fabulous views over Loch Lomond.
+Then walk along the east side of Loch Lomond, much of the route close to the shore.
+This is a low level and relaxed stage as it meanders along pebble beaches.

 - Walking for the day: 24km, 7h, highest point: 315m

-- Accommodation: Rowardennan Hotel*** or similar in Rowardennan
+- Accommodation: Rowardennan Hotel, 3-star or similar in Rowardennan

 Day 4: Rowardennan to Inverarnan | 22km

-From Rowardennan, the path heads into the thick woodland.
-There are two options here; the easier being the wide forest track which follows the contours up and down the hill; or the more time consuming, narrow path which skirts over rocks and exposed tree roots along the banks of the loch.
-The rocky and uneven path continues along the loch, hugging the water’s edge amidst the fabulous and ancient oak forest.
+From Rowardennan, the path heads into thick woodland.
+There are two options here; the easier being the wide forest track which follows contours up and down the hill; or the more time-consuming, narrow path which skirts over rocks and exposed tree roots along the banks of the loch.
+This path continues along the loch, hugging the water’s edge through ancient oak forest.
 The loch becomes noticeably narrower as the path approaches Inverarnan.

 - Accommodation: The Drovers Inn & Lodge or similar in Inverarnan